Skip to content

 MCP tools

-All tools become available once the workspace includes "notebook" in its server list.
+All tools are available once the workspace includes "notebook" in its server list.

 Kernel lifecycle